barakcohenlab/castools/README.md

 ## castools
 This folder contains a command-line tool for processing the raw data from a SARGENT experiment.

-## tests
-This folder contains data used for testing the code

 # Citation
 The experimental methods and analysis results are described in this preprint: https://www.biorxiv.org/content/10.1101/2022.08.31.506082v1